Student Records and Transcripts

 - Re-admission after Required to Withdraw is not guaranteed (See Admissions Policy for regulations regarding re-admission).

 Students wishing to appeal their Academic Standing must do so in accordance with the Student Appeals Policy.
-For purposes of this policy, the Associate Dean shall be considered the initial ruler of the decision.
+For purposes of this policy, the Department Chair shall be considered the initial ruler of the decision.

 Change of Name or Address